-Students from the ISAT 320 class (Fundamentals of Environmental Science and Technology I) perform water quality sampling of tributaries within the North River watershed, including Blacks Run.
-Parameters measured include specific conductivity, pH, dissolved oxygen, nitrogen, phosphorus, and fecal coliform / e. coli counts.
-In addition, students performed biological and physical habitat assessments of macro-invertebrates and fish communities.
-This class increases the awareness of local water quality issues within the student body, and any concerns observed during testing can be reported to Facilities Management for follow-up.
+Students from the ISAT 320 class (Fundamentals of Environmental Newman Lake has a watershed of approximately 4 square miles Science and Technology I) perform water quality sampling of and is fed by Siberts Creek, a tributary of Blacks Run.
+As part of tributaries within the North River watershed, including Blacks Run.
+JMU's efforts to keep the campus clean, JMU staff from the FM Parameters measured include specific conductivity, pH, dissolved Environmental Services Department regularly pick up trash and oxygen, nitrogen, phosphorus, and fecal coliform / e. coli counts. debris within the heart of campus and also along the streams and In addition, students performed biological and physical habitat lake. assessments of macro-invertebrates and fish communities.
+This class increases the awareness of local water quality issues within There was approximately 5,200 total hours dedicated to ground the student body, and any concerns observed during testing can litter cleanup during this reporting period, with four part-time be reported to Facilities Management for follow-up. employees working during the schools regular sessions at a combined 116 hours per week, and approximately 60 hours per The ISAT 320 course offered three sections in the fall with a total week during the summer months.
+Over 100 pounds of floatable of 68 students.
+This course included a 6-week water project that debris was removed from Newman Lake.